swedenconnect/technical-framework/ELN-0604 - Attribute Specification for the Swedish eID Framework.md

 > \[2\]: Attributes “added” by the Swedish eID node and converted attributes for the mandatory attributes of the eIDAS minimum data set for natural persons.

 > \[3\]: Converted attributes for the optional attributes of the eIDAS minimum data set for natural persons.

+> \[4\]: The transaction identifier attribute will contain the unique ID of the assertion that was issued by the member state node.
+This information together with the entityID of the member state node (found in the `<saml2:AuthenticatingAuthority>` element of an assertion) give a reference to the original assertion and authentication process.

 <a name="eidas-legal-person-attribute-set"></a>
 ### 2.6. eIDAS Legal Person Attribute Set